 One such memory is of Belpech, France with the Pyrenees as our backdrop, where we met Sarah and Keith.
 After a delightful evening with them, Sarah gifted us these gorgeous table mats that she had made by hand, whilst on her travels.
 She used scraps of material that she collected along the way and made blankets, bedcovers and placemats.
 Such an inspiration if you have that skill.

-Penny, who we met in Dénia, Spain used old magazines that she no longer needed to make these beautiful paper flowers.
-What a lovely and creative gift that leaves you with such warm memories of a time, place and people.
+A lady who we met in Dénia, Spain used old magazines that she no longer needed to make these beautiful paper flowers.
+What a lovely and creative gift.

 As I sit here watching the sun go down over the Ebro Delta on Spain’s north-eastern coast, I can hear the gentle cries of the flamingoes in the background and the plentiful birdlife playing in the twilight sky.